algorandfoundation/nft_voting_tool/docs/architecture-decisions/2023-03-02_voting-design.md

 * **Account** - A single blockchain account (colloquially referred to as a wallet), which is secured by a private key and identified by a public key
 * **Vote caster** - An actor who can place a vote, this would be represented by a single account within an on-chain voting context
-* **Vote creator** - An actor which wants to create an opportunity for vote casters to vote
+* **Voting round creator** - An actor which wants to create an opportunity for vote casters to vote
+* **Question** - A prompt that raises a statement for a vote caster to consider and submit an answer to as part of casting a vote
-* **Voting round** - A discrete opportunity for vote casters to participate in a vote for a given context
+* **Voting round** - A discrete opportunity for vote casters to participate in a vote for a given context, this may consist of one or more questions
 * **Vote gating** - Restricting who can participate as a vote caster within a voting round
 * **Vote weighting** - Allocating a relative quantity or "weighting" of votes that an individual vote caster can exercise as part of participating in a voting round
-* **Vote delegation** - A vote creator can pass on their voting power to a different actor to cast a vote on their behalf (note: this is not an explicit requirement of the voting tool as it stands)
+* **Vote delegation** - A vote caster can pass on their voting power to a different actor to cast a vote on their behalf (note: this is not an explicit requirement of the voting tool as it stands)
 * **Snapshot** - A list of accounts based on some set of criteria
 * **Snapshot index** - The order-dependant, zero-based index of a given account within a snapshot
 * **Vote gating and weighting metadata** - A metadata document that contains all of the data needed to specify the gating and weighting for a voting round for a given snapshot